Excavation access—

 • Ripper for tough, compacted ground

-Side yards, narrow setbacks, backyard access through the house — if there's a path, we can get there.
+Side yards, narrow setbacks, backyard access through a gate — if there's a 26-inch path, we can get there.

-Hillside homes, erosion-prone slopes, and grades too risky for a manned machine.
+Hillside homes, erosion-prone slopes, and grades too risky to put an operator in a cab.

-Basement digs, garage excavations, warehouse work — anywhere diesel fumes aren't an option.
+Basement digs, garage excavations, warehouse work — battery-electric means zero fumes.

 Near wetlands, streams, or protected areas where emissions and spill risk matter.

-French drains, rain gardens, and RainWise installations — often in tight backyard spaces where full-size equipment can't go.
+French drains, rain gardens, RainWise installations — the tight backyard spaces where full-size equipment can't go.

 Foundation work, utility trenching, and demolition on existing properties with limited access.